 Agar.io pioneered the genre with basic gameplay and graphics, closely followed by Slither.io.
-A game that set the industry standard, by combining easy, intuitive gameplay, with a touch of nostalgia and beautiful graphics.
+A game that sets the industry standard, by combining easy, intuitive gameplay, with a touch of nostalgia and beautiful graphics.

 More recent games like Mope.io, continued to build on these foundations and have seen great success.

-In short, if you want to create a viral .io game, keep everything simple, recognisable, visually appealing, intuitive and if you can add some nostalgia into that mix, then you will probably succeed.
+In short, if you want to create a viral .io game, keep everything simple, recognizable, visually appealing, intuitive, and if you can add some nostalgia into that mix, then you will probably succeed.
 And do not forget to make sure everything runs smoothly and without lag.